julieqiu/exp/librarianx/README.md

 2. Reads `google/cloud/secretmanager/v1/BUILD.bazel` to extract configuration
 3. Creates an edition entry in `librarian.yaml`
 4. Generates the code immediately

+Note: `create` will fail if the edition directory already exists.
+For adding APIs to an existing edition, use `add` instead.

 Notice that Go uses directory names without prefixes (secretmanager, not google-cloud-secretmanager).
 This matches Go module conventions.